 - Others - Their are many organizations that provide scholarship assistance to students pursuing a seminary education.
 Many of these might be right in your home community.
 You can see a list of entities that we have identified by using the "other scholarship" link on this page.

 Eligibility criteria and benefit amounts vary for VA programs from the U.S. Department of Veteran Affairs (USDVA).
 Click here to receive an explanations of the specifics such as: monthly stipends, eligibility periods, financial aid criteria, and any other documentation required to receive benefits.

 The Registrar's office at Luther Seminary is the location to direct forms and receive answers to specific questions.

 The Cost of Seminary

-The cost for seminary is based on tuition, books, living expenses, transportation, student health insurance and other miscellaneous expenses you may have during the time it takes for you to complete your degree.
+The cost for seminary is based on tuition, books, living expenses, transportation, and other miscellaneous expenses you may have during the time it takes for you to complete your degree.
 Tuition is charged on a per course basis.
 Most degree programs require 18-30 courses for completion.
-Living expenses vary based on indivividual need and preference.
+Living expenses vary based on individual need and preference.
 Click here for more information.(Current costs may be found here)

-Paying for seminary can be overwhelming, but remember your're not doing this on your own.
+Paying for seminary can be overwhelming, but remember you're not doing this on your own.
 Luther Seminary has several options to keep your costs low through its scholarship and grant programs.
 In addition to the funds available through Luther Seminary, we encourage each student to invite his/her home congregation and home synod or adjudicatory to partner in paying for seminary.
 It is common for a congregation to support a seminary student with prayer and financial support.
-While work and study requires a delicate balance fo time, it is common for students to work an on-campus job while taking courses.
+While work and study requires a delicate balance of time, it is common for students to work an on-campus job while taking courses.
 Luther Seminary also keeps a list of scholarships that some of our students have received.
-(Current outside scholarships)

 Applying for Financial Aid